konung/unifi_dreammachine_sinatra_api/README.md

     The Sinatra application is now ready to accept requests.

+## How to access Sinatra app Docker image

+Depending on settings in your Docker setup it should now be running on port 4657. i.e http://my-docker-host:4657 Example config: Synology/QNAP/TrueNas NAS, running docker containers - this makes it avaible on the local network.

+To make it accessable from outside (DO THIS ONLY AT YOUR OWN RISK!), you can try several approaches:

+1. Setting up TailScale / WireGuard to run it on a mash network - if you set it up on your phone - you can access your docker container from anywhere ( probably a better approach )
+2. Setting up some kind of dyndns service like afraid.org with portforwarding. ( less secure )
+3. Running docker container on a VPS outside of your network, with VPS having a VPN site-to-site link back to your Dream Machine ( while this is possible, this is not recommended as it's difficult to secure )

 ## Usage

 This application provides several endpoints for managing UniFi traffic rules: